ruizadrian/MockingBird/README.md

 <pre><code>fig DEUCEDEUCE: 22;</code></pre>

 #### Mathematics
 Math in MockingBird is pretty simple.
 It supports Addition, Subtraction, Multiplication, and Division.
 In terms of the order or operations, MockingBird follows PEMDAS (Parentheses, Exponent, Multiplication, Division, Addition, Subtraction).
+For exponents, one would use <code>^</code> to signify a power.
+<pre><code>
+fig X: 20
+fig Y: 2
+fig Z: 4
+X+Y;
+X*(Y+Z);
+</code></pre>

 #### Booleans
 Booleans are <code>TRUE</code> and <code>FALSE</code>.
 Simply assign one of the two as a value to your variable.